Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 If you have used the putAnonymousId method to set your own anonymousId, then the SDK will not modify it even if you set withCollectDeviceId to NO.

-Setting a custom ID
+Set custom user ID

 You can pass a custom ID along with the standard userId in your identify calls.
 RudderStack adds this value under context.externalId.